 Yet like all other reptiles, movement remains an important part of snakes’ ability to survive.
 So how do snakes move?
 Zoologists have long since identified four types of movement that snakes use to navigate their environments, but we’re continuing to learn more about the way snakes move.

 We’re also discovering that there’s often significantly more nuance and the distinction between the movement style of snake species that might look identical to us.

 Additionally, snakes are known for their S-shaped movements.
 However, they have a lesser-known skill – the ability to crawl in a straight line.
 Biologists believe the reason for this is to help them escape from confined spaces.
-Many heavy-bodied snakes such as vipers, boas, and pythons rely on this rather handy ability.
+Many heavy-bodied snakes such as vipers, boas, and pythons rely on this rather handy, but slow, ability.